How can I be a competitive applicant? What are my chances of being admitted?

 Please see our minimum requirements and criteria to be considered a competitive applicant.
 Generally, our competitive applicants are very strong in all components of their application, including grades, test scores, statement of purpose, and recommendation letters.
 Most competitive applicants have additional advanced math courses beyond the listed prerequisites, as well as a quantitative GRE score above 90%.
 Note, however, every year we decline admission to many highly qualified applicants due to the competitiveness of the applicant pool and number of available spots.
 As such, we are unable to respond to requests to estimate an applicant's chance of being admitted to our program.

 May I visit the department and meet with an adviser or faculty member?
+May I speak with current students?

 How may I contact you with questions?